wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

 ```

 > ***NOTE:*** Also append **/usr/lib/go-1.6/bin** to the PATH environment variable
-in your **.profile** file if you run the Hyperledger Fabric peer natively.
+in root's **.profile** file if you run the Hyperledger Fabric peer natively.

 Build and Install RocksDB
 =========================